Registering an office or home

 If a staff member changes their home-based contract to a hybrid or office-based contract, they will no longer receive the homeworking allowance payment.

-Can claims be made outside the homeworking allowance payment?
+Claims outside of the homeworking allowance payment

 Only one of the options can be claimed for at any one time – either the homeworking allowance payment, reimbursement of actual costs or tax relief directly from HMRC.